astronomer/docs/learn/airflow-custom-xcom-backends.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Airflow [XComs](airflow-passing-data-between-tasks.md) allow you to pass data between tasks.
 By default, Airflow uses the [metadata database](airflow-database.md) to store XComs, which works well for local development but has limited performance.
-With **Airflow Custom XCom backends** you can configure where and how Airflow stores XComs, and customize serialization and deserialization methods.
+With **Airflow custom XCom backends** you can configure where and how Airflow stores XComs, and customize serialization and deserialization methods.

 In this guide you'll learn: